CSAFE-ISU/cmcR/README.md

 pixels in the corners of the two scans, caused by the staging area in which the scans are taken, and the plateaued region of points around the firing pin impression hole near the center of the scan.
 A variety of processing procedures are implemented in the cmcR package.
+Functions of the form `preProcess_*` perform the preprocessing procedures.
 Consider the [funtion reference](https://csafe-isu.github.io/cmcR/reference/index.html) of the cmcR package for more information regarding these procedures.
 As is commonly done when comparing cartridge cases, we first downsample each